Is It Safe to Look, Just Look, at Spam?

 Looking at spam

 You can usually look at spam without getting infected, but you still need to be careful.
-Don’t click links, even “unsubscribe.”
+Don’t click links, even unsubscribe links.
 Don’t show images, don’t download attachments, and don’t reply.
 If you’re curious, you can view the message source to investigate safely.

 You’ve covered this in your question, but I want to emphasize it: never click on a link in suspected spam, even if that link says “unsubscribe”.
 There’s no unsubscribing from spam, and a link that tells you otherwise is lying.
 Spammers lie.

 The risk is that you’ll be taken to a malicious website.
-In the worst case you might download malware.
-In the more common case these days you’ll land on a phishing site: a page designed to look like an official site you might use, and fool you into entering your sign-in credentials.
+In the worst case, you might download malware.
+You may land on a phishing site: a page designed to look like an official site you probably use, and fool you into entering your sign-in credentials.
 That’s handing over your credentials to a spammer.

 Ask Leo! is Ad-Free!